ericcolvinmorgan/ericcolvinmorgan.github.io/docs/_posts/2021-04-13-taxformdataextraction.markdown

 categories: projects
 tags: python tesseract opencv poppler ocr
 ---
-This will be a series of postings with the end goal of extracting text from tax forms.
-Today I'll be walking through the steps to install the necessary tools we will be using going forward.
+This post details steps in setting up an environment used for extracting text from tax forms.
+Today I'll be walking through the steps to install the necessary tools needed going forward.
 The environment in which I will be working will be Windows 10 with WSL2 configured and running Ubuntu 20.04 (WSL installation instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
 It is possible to install all of the dependencies mentioned today directly in a Windows environment, but it will require a lot more setup; I strongly suggest embracing WSL.
 It shouldn't take more than a couple hours to get everything up and running.

 We start by updating our package manager:
 ```